6 Dimensions of Data Quality, Examples, and Measurement

 What is Conformity Data Quality Dimension?

-Conformity means that the data values of the same attributes must be represented in a uniform format and data types.
+Conformity means that the data values of the same attributes must be represented in a consistent format and adhere to the correct data types

-Data Conformity Quality Dimension-iCEDQ Humans have a unique ability to discern subtle differences and understand the commonality.
-However, computers cannot.
-Even though the values may be correct but if the data does not have the same data standard format or datatype then the data has conformity data quality issues.
+Data Conformity Quality Dimension-iCEDQ Humans have a unique ability to discern subtle differences and recognize commonality. whereas computers cannot.
+Even if the data values are correct if the data does not adhere to the same standard format or data type, it results in conformity data quality issues.

 1. Format Conformity